Application and Challenges of Blockchain Technology in Cross-Border Data Security: Practices and Prospects

 • Dr. WANG Qin – CSIRO, Australia

-• Dr. WANG Zhipeng – University of Manchester, The United Kingdom
+• Dr. WANG Zhipeng – University of Manchester, United Kingdom

 The IIDS ACBC 2026 invites researchers, practitioners, and students to submit abstracts showcasing recent research, work-in-progress, or case studies related to blockchain and data security.